 “The holy child, lifting her eyes, saw on the opposite side above the Church of the Preaching Friars, a most beautiful room, adorned with regal magnificence, in which was seated, on an imperial throne, Jesus Christ… clothed in pontifical vestments, and wearing on His head a papal tiara; with Him were the princes of the Apostles, Peter and Paul, and the holy evangelist John.
 Astounded at such a sight, Catherine stood still, and with fixed and immovable look, gazed, full of love, on her Saviour, who, appearing in so marvellous a manner, in order sweetly to gain her love to Himself, fixed on her the eyes of His Majesty, and, with a tender smile, lifted over His right hand, and, making the sign of the Holy Cross in the manner of a bishop, left with her the gift of His eternal benediction.
 The grace of this gift was so efficacious, that Catherine, beside herself, and transformed into Him upon whom she gazed such love, forgetting not only the road she was on, but also herself, although naturally a timid child, stood still for a space with lifted and immovable eyes in the public road, where men and beasts were continually passing, and would certainly have continued to stand there as long as the vision lasted, had she not been violently diverted by others,” Father Raymond wrote, a section of which is reported in the introduction to the Dialogue.

-According to reports of her life, her brother said that at that young age she had vowed that she would dedicate her life to God.
+According to reports of her life, her brother said that at that young age she had vowed that she would dedicate herself to God.
 Later on, she would say that she had chosen Jesus as her spouse, and when she was 21 she experienced what she described as a mystic marriage to Jesus, which is a subject often depicted in art.

 Alessandro Franchi and Gaetano Marinelli, The Mystical Marriage of St. Catherine, 1896